Snowflake-Labs/terraform-provider-snowflake/docs/resources/view.md

 !> Due to Snowflake limitations, to properly compute diff on `statement` field, the provider parses a `text` field which contains the whole CREATE query used to create the resource.
 We recommend not using special characters, especially `(`, `,`, `)` in any of the fields, if possible.

+!> **Sensitive values** This resource's `statement` and `show_output.text` fields are not marked as sensitive in the provider.
+Ensure that no personal data, sensitive data, export-controlled data, or other regulated data is entered as metadata when using the provider.
+For more information, see [Sensitive values limitations](../#sensitive-values-limitations) and [Metadata fields in Snowflake](https://docs.snowflake.com/en/sql-reference/metadata).

 ~> **Note about copy_grants** Fields like `is_recursive`, `is_temporary`, `copy_grants` and `statement` can not be ALTERed on Snowflake side (check [docs](https://docs.snowflake.com/en/sql-reference/sql/alter-view)), and a change on these fields means recreation of the resource.
 ForceNew can not be used because it does not preserve grants from `copy_grants`.
 Beware that even though a change is marked as update, the resource is recreated.

 ~> **Required warehouse** For this resource, the provider uses [policy references](https://docs.snowflake.com/en/sql-reference/functions/policy_references) and [data metric function references](https://docs.snowflake.com/en/sql-reference/functions/data_metric_function_references) which requires a warehouse in the connection.
 Please, make sure you have either set a `DEFAULT_WAREHOUSE` for the user, or specified a warehouse in the provider configuration.